kmarif2006/CS3002_Cryptography_CIA/README.md

-# 🔐 Cryptography Project: Hill Cipher + Custom Hash Function
+# 🔐 Cryptography CIA: Hill Cipher + Custom Hash Function

 ## 📌 Assignment Overview
 This project implements a **classical cipher (Hill Cipher)** along with a **self-designed hashing function**, as required in the assignment.

 ### Cipher Assignment:
-- Hill Cipher (based on roll number modulo 10)
+- Hill Cipher

 ### Language Used:
 - C++ (implemented completely from scratch)